lizmat/raku-all-modules/github/p6-pdf/Base64-Native-p6/README.md

 ### URI Encoding

-By default, characters 63 and 64 are encoded to '+' and '/'.
+By default, codes 63 and 64 are encoded to '+' and '/'.
 The `:uri` option maps these to '-' and '_'.
 ```
 use Base64::Native;